 Climate is overall moderate and allows the cultivation of a wide variety of crops that would normally grow in both cold and tropical countries.
 Major regions for crops, meadows and pastures include the Bekaa plain (where more than 40 percent of the land is cultivated), the North, especially in Koura and Akkar, and the South with the coastal region from Sidon to Tyre (where intensive agriculture is also present in greenhouses).
-Mount Lebanon and Nabatiyeh are also important agricultural zones, albeit with lower shares of cultivated land due to their rough landscape.
-CONTRIBUTION OF THE SECTOR TO THE ECONOMY Agricultural production in 2010 totaled 2,650 billion LBP, nearly 4.7 percent of total GDP.
-This share has been in slow decline since 1997 when it occupied a share of nearly 6.7 percent of GDP.
-The sector employs roughly 10% of the Lebanese labor force, and is the fourth largest employer in the country.
+Mount Lebanon and Nabativeh are also important agricultural zones, albeit with lower shares of cultivated land due to their rough landscape.
+CONTRIBUTION OF THE SECTOR TO THE ECONOMY The Agriculture sector generates around 4.7% of Lebanon's GDP3.
+It employs roughly 10% of the Lebanese labor force4, and is the fourth largest employer in the country.